Harry Enfield & Chums: The Palace of Righteous Justice

 A superhero team, consisting of Law Man (Enfield), Fire Man (Parker), and Kometh the Iceman (Aden Gillett), who attempt to solve everyday problems such as opening a bank account through use of their destructive superpowers, invariably ending in chaos.
 The day is always then "saved" by a fourth member of the team, She Woman Cat Type Thing, who does nothing but regurgitate fur balls or lick herself.

 Sergei and Vincent

 Russian and Dutch tourists (Enfield and Whitehouse) with a naive, optimistic outlook on the world and a dated taste in rock music.

 The Scousers

 Gary, Barry, and Terry (Enfield, Joe McGann and Gary Bleasdale) are three stereotypical Liverpudlians with incredibly short tempers, constantly challenging each other to fights over perceived slights and insults which they read into everything.
-They are also shown to be petty criminals, occasionally discussing their thieving and joyriding exploits, and in one sketch they rob a building society.
+They are also shown to be petty criminals, occasionally discussing their thieving and joyriding exploits, and in one sketch they attempt to rob a building society.
 Their catchphrases are "Dey do dough, don't dey dough" ("They do though, don't they though") and "Alright!
 Alright!
 Calm down, calm down", said by one of the trio when the other two start arguing.

 The characters returned in Harry Enfield & Chums, with McGann replaced by Mark Moraghan.